haskell/haskell-language-server/plugins/hls-tactics-plugin/README.md

 slow in the presence of typed holes.
 Because Wingman relies so heavily on typed holes, these features are in great tension.

 The solution: we just remove the hole-fit actions.
-They are mostly subsumed by Wingman, and usually make extremely unhelpful suggestions, such as `replace _ with id _`.
-If you'd prefer to use these actions, you can get them back by disabling Wingman.
+If you'd prefer to use these actions, you can get them back by compiling HLS without the Wingman plugin.

 ## Editor Configuration